If you’re still in school, you may not yet be earning enough to pay income tax. So, no reason to file a tax return, right?

 4. GST/HST credit

 Even if you didn’t have a job during the school year, you may be eligible for the GST/HST credit program aimed at helping low- and modest-income Canadians handle the added cost of the tax on goods and services.
 It’s a credit that’s paid out four times a year.
-If you don’t file your taxes, though, you won’t be eligible.
+If you don’t file a tax return, though, you won’t be eligible.
 (Note: you have to be 19 or over to qualify for this one.)

 5. RRSP contribution room